RoseStani/Banking-survey-analysis/README.md

 # Banking Survey Analysis

+MULTI-BANKING BEHAVIOR: ASSESSING THE INFLUENCE OF BANKING APP QUALITY AND OTHER FACTORS 🏦

-Welcome to the **Banking Survey Analysis** project!
+Welcome to the **Multi-Banking Behavior** project!
-This project explores the increasing trend of **multi-banking behavior** among consumers, identifying key factors that drive individuals to use multiple banking institutions.
+This project explores the increasing trend of consumers using **multiple banks**, identifying whether **mobile banking app quality** or **other factors** (like services, products, and security) are the main drivers.

 ---